 The pH of the body becomes too acidic and this condition can cause coma as well as be fatal.
 The warning that accompanies the drug says it is a rare condition; however, it also states that it is fatal in 50% of cases in which it occurs.

 It is well known that diabetes is a lifestyle/dietary disease.
-Before we had McDonalds on every corner and Hungry Man TV dinners as the staples of our diets, these problems did not occur on a large scale.
-Dietary and lifestyle changes are the most safe and effective treatments for Diabetes because they address the cause.
+Before we had McDonald’s on every corner and Hungry Man TV dinners as the staples of our diets, these problems did not occur on a large scale.
+Dietary and lifestyle changes are the safest and effective treatments for Diabetes because they address the cause.
 AND now, at The NHCAA we address the symptoms and the mechanism!
 See more.

-Taking whole food supplements and getting your diet on track is hands down the most effective way to defeat diabetes.
+Taking whole food supplements and eating proper food for diabetes is hands down the most effective way to treat diabetes.
 It can be done and we specialize in helping people regain optimum organ function and real health so they don’t need drugs.
 Drugs don’t cure, but Mother Nature does.
+Contact us for more information on diabetes diets and how to choose supplements.

 Yours In Health,